ZeroLikviz/godot_plugin-neural-network/README.md

 **Data:**
    - **save_binary**( path : String ) - saves structure, weights, and functions (except for user-made ones) in binary form.
 The path can either be a file name or a full path.
    - **save_nonbinary**( path : String ) - saves structure, weights, and functions (except for user-made ones) in a non-binary form.
 The path can either be a file name or a full path.
-   - **load_data**( path : String ) - loads data to neural network.
-All save files above version 2.0.0 are accepted, though I recommend to make a copy of your save files, just in case.
+   - **load_data**( path : String ) - loads data to the neural network.
+All save files above version 2.0.0 can be used, though I recommend to make a copy of your save files, just in case.

 **Use:**
    - **use_gradient_descent**( lr : float ) - selects the gradient descent algorithm as the optimisation algorithm.